Electrical & Electronics — Namibia

 Certification Introduction

-Market access for electronic and electrical products in Namibia is centered on the mandatory conformity certification issued by the Namibia Standards Institution (NSI/NBS).
-This certification is a mandatory requirement for product customs clearance and legal market placement, covering the vast majority of consumer and industrial electronic and electrical products.
-Namibia is a member state of the Southern African Development Community (SADC), and there is a mutual recognition mechanism for certification systems among regional member states, which can reduce part of the compliance costs.
+Market access for electronic and electrical products in Namibia is centered on the mandatory conformity certification from the Namibian Standards Institution (NSI/NBS), which is a prerequisite for product customs clearance and legal market entry, covering the vast majority of consumer and industrial electronic and electrical products.
+Namibia is a member state of the Southern African Development Community (SADC), and its certification system has a mutual recognition mechanism with regional member states, which can reduce part of compliance costs.

 Laws and Regulations

-The main regulatory authority is the Namibia Bureau of Standards (NBS/NSI).
-Products with wireless functions are additionally regulated by the Communications Regulatory Authority of Namibia (CRA).
-Regulation is based on relevant technical regulations under Namibia's Standards Act, and compliance with regional trade rules of the Southern African Customs Union (SACU) and SADC is also required.
-At the customs clearance stage, import license and document compliance requirements of Namibia Customs must be satisfied.
+The main regulatory authority is the Namibia Bureau of Standards (NBS/NSI), and products with wireless functions are additionally regulated by the Communications Regulatory Authority of Namibia (CRA).
+Regulation is based on relevant technical regulations under Namibia's Standards Act, while products must also comply with regional trade rules of the Southern African Customs Union (SACU) and SADC.
+At the customs clearance stage, products must meet the import license and document compliance requirements of Namibia Customs.

 Technical Requirements

-Most Namibian standards for electronic and electrical products are aligned with IEC/ISO international standards.
-Core mandatory requirements include:
+Most Namibian standards for electronic and electrical products are aligned with IEC/ISO international standards, and the core mandatory requirements include:

-- Product labels must indicate origin, product parameters, safety warnings and operation instructions, and English is mandatory
+Product labels must indicate origin, product parameters, safety warnings and instructions for use, and English is mandatory;

-- Wireless communication electronic and electrical products must additionally obtain CRA type approval Common reference standards include IEC 62133 (battery safety) and SANS series regional unified standards.
-Specific applicable standards shall be confirmed with the official authority according to product type.
+Wireless communication electronic and electrical products must additionally obtain CRA type approval.
+Common reference standards include IEC 62133 (battery safety) and SANS series regional unified standards.
+The specific applicable standard needs to be confirmed with the official authority according to product type.

 Certification Process